 - Quickly share dashboards by email or custom web reports with an intuitive online portal.

-- Assess your local effectiveness and take action with page activity metrics and competitor ranking.
+- Assess your local effectiveness and take action with page activity metrics and competitor ranking insights.